-AEEI/Health System Technologies (HST) Annual Golf Day
+AEEI/Health Systems Technologies Annual Golf Day

 Victoria Hospital used their funds to build and sustain a palliative care unit.
-Palliative care concentrates on the improvement of quality of life for those unfortunate people with debilitation or terminal illnesses.
+Palliative care concentrates on the improvement of quality of life for those unfortunate people with debilitating or terminal illnesses.
 With more pressing priorities in the public healthcare system, patients are typically left with little or no palliative care.

 Women in Praise